top of page

 PRACTICE AREAS

-You may be entitled to, for example, compensation for pain and suffering, past and future, loss of earning, medical bills, surgery and other medical expenses.
-Union members who have lost their pension or benefits may be entitled to compensation for loss of a pension or benefits.
+You may be entitled to compensation for pain and suffering, past and future, loss of earning, medical bills, surgery and other medical expenses.
+Union members may be entitled to compensation for loss of a pension or benefits.

-Ladder, stairway and scaffold accidents occur, for example, because of defective treads, ladder rungs, handrails, work areas cluttered with debris, the incorrect ladder being used for the specific task, ladders not being inspected by a competent individual or using a ladder in close proximity to unprotected electricity.
+Ladder, stairway and scaffold accidents sometimes occur because of defective treads, ladder rungs, handrails, work areas cluttered with debris, the incorrect ladder being used for the specific task, ladders not being inspected by a competent individual or using a ladder in close proximity to unprotected electricity.

-If you were injured while working on or near stairs, including but not limited to, a Slide Rolling or Compact Stairway, Spiral, Arched, Double Winder, Single Winder, Half Landing, Quarter Landing Stairs, or any other device call at 800-410-1111
+Injuries can occur while working on or near a ladder, such as an Extension, Platform, Multi-Purpose, Telescoping, Folding, Industrial, Commercial Stepladder, Rung Ladder, Two-Section Rung, Trestle, Painter’s Ladder, Mason’s Ladder or any type of ladder or safety device.
+If you were injured while working on or near stairs, including but not limited to, a Slide Rolling or Compact Stairway, Spiral, Arched, Double Winder, Single Winder, Half Landing, Quarter Landing Stairs, or any other device you may be entitled to compensation.

-If you were injured while working on or near a scaffold, such as a Jack Scaffold, Light-Duty Scaffold, Bricklayers Scaffold, Outrigger Scaffold, or any other type of elevation device contact us for a FREE consultation 800-410-1111
+If you were injured while working on or near a scaffold, such as a Jack Scaffold, Light-Duty Scaffold, Bricklayers Scaffold, Outrigger Scaffold, or any type of elevation and or safety device contact us for a FREE consultation 800-410-1111

-According to OSHA, cave-ins pose the greatest risk and are more likely than other excavation related accidents to result in worker fatalities.
+According to OSHA, cave-in's pose the greatest risk and are more likely than other excavation related accident to result in worker fatalities.

 An engineering survey completed by a competent person before any demolition work begins should include, for example, the condition of the structure and the risk of an unplanned collapse.
 Utilities should be secured, fire evacuation and prevention plans established, and the proper types of safety equipment should be addressed, prior to demolition.